 Key to this industry is wearing gloves that are suitable for food contact and do not cause allergic reactions – polyethylene, nitrile or vinyl gloves.
 Providing reliable personal protective equipment that is comfortable, high-quality, ergonomic and suitable for wearing for a long time is of the highest importance for properly running work processes.

 In addition to workplace safety, disposable gloves can minimize the risk of infection or contamination to end users and production.

-PPS Manufacturing is the first manufacturer of nitrile gloves in Europe.
+PPS Manufacturing – the European manufacturer of nitrile gloves.
 Our products meet several quality standards and are continuously optimized to provide our customers with the highest quality protective equipment.
 See all the essential features of PPS Gloves.

 Make an inquiry and choose a product made in the EU, with high quality at competitive prices and with fast and reliable delivery.